neiljbrown/time-service/readme.md

 # Time service sample app

 ## Overview
-This project contains a sample app known as the 'Time service'.
+This project contains a sample REST API service known as the 'Time service'.
 It's a simple, but realistic backend service that provides a couple of external REST APIs, built using Java and Spring Boot, and packaged & deployed as Docker container.

-This sample app supports the exercise of trialling the re-implementation of a Java/Spring container based backend service to run on serverless/FaaS platforms (such as AWS Lambda) using various supporting frameworks (e.g. AWS libraries/SAM; Spring Cloud function; the 'Serverless' framework etc), including investigating performance concerns (e.g. app start-up aka cold-ssart times; memory usage, etc).

 ### Application software stack
 The service is built on a software stack of Java (8.x), Spring Boot 2.1.x / Spring (5.1.x) and Tomcat (9) web